icedland/iced/src/rust/iced-x86/README.md

     let mut decoder = Decoder::with_ip(EXAMPLE_CODE_BITNESS, bytes, EXAMPLE_CODE_RIP, DecoderOptions::NONE);

     // Formatters: Masm*, Nasm*, Gas* (AT&T) and Intel* (XED).
-    // For fastest speed, see `SpecializedFormatter` which is ~3.1x faster.
+    // For fastest code, see `SpecializedFormatter` which is ~3.3x faster.
 Use it if formatting
     // speed is more important than being able to re-assemble formatted instructions. let mut formatter = NasmFormatter::new();